syncfusion-content/javascript-docs/js/Chart/Axis.md

 ### Formatting numeric labels

-Numeric labels can be formatted using the **labelFormat** property.
+Numeric labels can be formatted by using the **labelFormat** property.
 Numeric values can be formatted with n (number with decimal points), c (currency) and p (percentage) commands.

 {% highlight js %}